CedricMeu/nixconfig/README.md

 ## Applying

-Simply run `darwin-rebuild switch --flake .` to apply the configuration.
+Simply run `cfg switch` to apply the configuration.

-## Other

-Some useful commands are provided in a justfile.